When is Doctor Who season 12 on TV? What’s going to happen? Who’s in the cast?

 “I was thinking…everywhere,” the Physician replies.

-Nonetheless, some particulars from collection 12’s capturing have revealed that one episode will cope with early 20th-century wartime Paris, whereas the primary two-parter (with visitor stars Stephen Fry and Lenny Henry) includes espionage and British spy companies.
+Nonetheless, some particulars from collection 12’s taking pictures have revealed that one episode will cope with early 20th-century wartime Paris, whereas the primary two-parter (with visitor stars Stephen Fry and Lenny Henry) includes espionage and British spy companies.

-“That’s a really good question,” he advised the group.
+“That’s a really good question,” he informed the group.
 “I think that some of these questions may be answered in the forthcoming season….”

 Lastly some extra motion for Yaz?
 Signal us up.